 OPM or agencies may debar from employment for up to three years those found unsuitable, including those applying for or who are in positions that can be non-competitively converted to the competitive service.
 Such decisions may be appealed to the Merit Systems Protection Board under 5 CFR 731.501.

 For excepted service employees, Executive Order 13488 of 2009 mandates reciprocal recognition by federal agencies of a prior favorable suitability determination when the prior determination was based on equivalent criteria.
 A September 24, 2009 memo (at www.chcoc.gov/transmittals) contains guidance on issues including the relationship between agency-based and OPM-based standards, information that calls the individual’s suitability into question, and conduct that is incompatible with the core duties of the new position.
-The order and guidance do not apply to competitive service positions nor to positions in the intelligence community except those subject to OPM-governed appointing authorities.
+The order and guidance do not apply to competitive service positions, career Senior Executive Service positions, nor to positions in the intelligence community except those subject to OPM-governed appointing authorities.

-Further, some agencies operate under specific limits.
-For example, under P.L.
-114-113, before rehiring a former employee, the IRS is required to consider any misconduct and personal compliance with tax laws.
+Further, agency-specific policies may apply.
+For example, under annual appropriations laws, before rehiring a former employee, the IRS is required to consider any prior misconduct and personal compliance with tax laws.

 Employment Bars—Certain types of criminal conduct render an individual ineligible for federal employment generally, or for work in certain types of positions.
 For example, an individual convicted of willful and unlawful concealment, removal, mutilation or destruction of public records and materials is barred from all federal employment, as is anyone who had worked as a federal collection or disbursement officer and who was convicted of carrying on any trade or business in the funds or debts of, or in any public property of, the federal government or any state government.
 Also for example, an individual convicted of a misdemeanor crime of domestic abuse is barred from being hired into a position requiring the incumbent to possess firearms, and anyone convicted of theft or unlawful concealment of money or other property of value from a bank or safe in a bank that is a Federal Reserve member or is insured by the Federal Deposit Insurance Corporation is barred from employment as a national bank examiner or FDIC examiner.